masaner/Flutter_Salesforce_Heroku_Integration_Demo/docs/Code/code.md

 ---
 layout: default
-title: Code
+title: Dart Code
 nav_order: 7
 has_children: true
 permalink: /docs/code
 ---

-# Code
+# Dart Code

-To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 }

+## IN PROGRESS...

+This section of the documentation is currently in development.
+In the meantime, if you have any questions, please contact me.